DominikButz/SwipeCellSUI/README.md

 * Add a haptic feedback to indicate that the swipe out will be triggered

-	Check out the examples for details.
+	Check out the example for details.

 ## Installation